DeepSpace2/StyleFrame/README.md

 # StyleFrame
-_Exporting DataFrame to designed excel file have never been so easy_
+_Exporting DataFrame to designed excel file has never been so easy_

 A library that wraps pandas and openpyxl and allows easy styling of dataframes in excel